 Across the school, children are taught to describe and understand key aspects of human and physical geography as well as naming and locating countries across the world using maps and atlases.
 In Key Stage 1, the emphasis is on the local area while in Key Stage 2, children are challenged to learn about lands further afield.

 All our children enjoy music and from Reception upwards have the opportunity to sing and play musical instruments.
 Listening and appreciating music composed in the past and present from a variety of cultures is also part of the music curriculum.
+This year, Year 3 will also take part in the Barnet Wider Opportunities project and will learn the African Drums!

 From year 2 onwards children have an option to play an instrument.
 They can receive lessons from the borough’s Instrumental Teaching Service and there is a charge for these lessons.
 If the places available are oversubscribed then children’s names can go on the waiting list.
 More details of lessons are available on request.